 Furniture Reset (for requested changes by staff after intial set-up)

 Regarding Ladders: University beds are designed so that High Lofts and top bunks may be accessed by climbing the end of the bed; many students find this more convenient than having a ladder.
 Keep in mind that ladders take up floor space and there is an additional $25.00 service fee for furniture resets (including ladder removal).

-The form is available after Move-In Manuals have been published.
+The form is available after Move-In Emails have been published.

 Requests are managed on a first come, first-served basis.

 During high-volume periods, requests may take 2 weeks to be completed.